 Scientists at Lancaster, Virginia and Oxford universities have produced a web-based tool that allows anyone living in the UK to see their own ‘nitrogen footprint’.

-The N-Calculator tool calculates the likely effect of an individual's food and travel on the environment in terms of nitrogen pollution.
+The tool is known as the N-Calculator.
+It asks users to put in information so the tool can calculate the likely effect that the food that they eat or the transport they take has on the environment in terms of nitrogen pollution.
 It is hoped that the tool will lead to more people choosing sustainable ways of living.

 Scientists have warned that reactive nitrogen pollution is already a major environmental problem that is causing significant damage to air and water quality across the UK.

 Nitrogen runoff from farms and man-made effluents are largely responsible for algal blooms that affect river systems, whilst atmospheric nitrogen pollution is leading to significant losses of biodiversity.

 Most of the nitrogen pollution arises out of agricultural processes used in the growing of crops or grazing of animals, they warn.
 In addition, a significant proportion of the average UK nitrogen footprint comes from vehicle emissions.